2mohitarora/genai-demo/3_Code_Generation.md

 # Prompt to generate code

-We will execute these steps in Cursor

-1. Add cursor rules - Create a file `.cursor/rules/general.mdc` with following contents.
+1. Add cursor or windsurf rules - Create a file `.cursor/rules/general.mdc` with following contents.
 Make sure `Rule Type` is `Always`

     ```
     - We are building a slack clone